bolon667/SGDK_PlatformerStudio/README.md

 # What should be done:

-- Change project structure to be able do more, than 1 game.
 - Add messaging system
 - Add Enums
 - Fix broken 16x16 tile mode
-- Add Bullets, and bullet detect options to entity
+- Add Bullets, and bullet detect option to entity (Key feature, this must be done, to be able kill an enemy)
-- Fix broken save fieldDefs (if you deleted fieldDef, than all entity shoud souldn't have this field, same with adding)
+- Fix broken save fieldDefs (if you deleted fieldDef, than all entity souldn't have this field, similar with adding)
 - and more...